If you have been hit by an uninsured or untraced driver here is what you should know.

 Can I Claim For Personal Injury?

 Yes, you may be able to claim for personal injuries in a situation involving an uninsured driver.
-This includes if the fault for the motor accident is with the other driver even if he or she leaves the scene.
-Usually, you would claim compensation from their insurance company but as there is no insurance in this case you may wish to contact a solicitor for assistance.
+This includes if the fault for the motor accident is with the other driver, even if he or she leaves the scene.
+Usually, you would claim compensation from their insurance company, but as there is no insurance in this case, you may wish to contact a solicitor for assistance.
 A solicitor will guide you through the process which will involve notifying your claim to the MIBI within certain strict guidelines.
-During the process, any personal injuries will be assessed by the Personal Injuries Assessment Board (PIAB).
+During the process, the Personal Injuries Assessment Board (PIAB) will assess any personal injuries.

 To submit a claim to the MIBI, you can download and print the Claim Notification Form by clicking here.

-Below are other commonly asked questions in relation to this topic.
-We have a full list of FAQ’s on our website, if you can’t find your answer or would prefer to talk to an agent, call us on 014092600.
+Below are other commonly asked questions about this topic.
+We have a full list of FAQs on our website; if you can’t find your answer or would prefer to talk to an agent, call us on 014092600.

 How Do I Know I’m Insured?

-The insurance disc will be found on display on the passenger side of the front windscreen and will have information of the current policy.
-If you’re driving a car other than your own it may cause confusion around insurance, as sometimes drivers assume their insurance covers this without checking.
-Always check your own insurance policy to see if you have cover for driving of other cars before driving a car other than your own.
+The insurance disc will be on display on the passenger side of the front windscreen and will have information on the current policy.
+Driving a car other than your own may confuse insurance, as sometimes drivers assume their insurance covers this without checking.
+Always check your own insurance policy to see if you have cover for driving other cars before driving a car other than your own.

-If you purchase a new car, you must contact your insurer straight away to add it to your policy or buy a new policy.
-You shouldn’t drive the car without letting your insurer know because you are essentially now driving your new car without insurance.
+If you purchase a new car, you must immediately contact your insurer to add it to your policy or buy a new one.
+You shouldn’t drive the car without letting your insurer know because you are now driving your new car without insurance.

 Driving Other Cars – Can I Do This?

-- You are using the car for the same purposes as your policy covers you.
+• You use the car for the same purposes as your policy covers you.

-- You are over 25.
-It is often not available to young or novice drivers, depending on the insurer.
+• You are over 25.
+Depending on the insurer, it is often unavailable to young or novice drivers.

 With KennCo Insurance, you are covered for driving other cars.
 This is available if you are over 25 years old and hold a full Irish driving licence.
-Some exclusions apply on some occupations.
+Some exclusions apply to some occupations.